 Are prescription pills additive?
-The short answer is; yes.
+The short answer is yes.
 Yes, you can become addicted to prescription pills.
 The longer answer is also going to be yes because when you strip it all away, the addictive quality of a drug or a person’s own predisposition to an addictive nature doesn’t go away just because a doctor prescribed the medicine.

 As your brain starts to change from abusing drugs, even ones your doctor writes for, it gets more and more difficult to practice self-control and fight the urge to take more.
 Their effects and what they’re designed to do are just too effective.